dawid12349/snake/README.md

 # snake
-A snake game.
-Made by using ncurses libarary.
+A snake game made by using ncurses libarary.

 instructions:
-execute ./winsys command in console to run the game
+execute "./winsys" command in console to run the game

-makefile:
+makefile commands:
-run "make clean" to clean up or "make" to produce new version. every executable is located in obj dictionary
+run "make clean" to clean up
+run "make" to produce new version. every executable is located in obj dictionary